Modular Koszul duality for Soergel bimodules: Introduction

 For Soergel bimodules, one still has an analogue of the Kazhdan--Lusztig conjecture known as Soergel's conjecture.
 Elias--Williamson suggested \cite[Remark~3.4]{EW-soergel-calculus} that there should also be a rich Koszul duality in this generality.
 In this paper, we realize this vision for finite Coxeter systems.

-The following is a consequence of our main result together with the Soergel's conjecture proved by Elias--Williamson \cite{EW-hodge}. \begin{thm} For finite Coxeter group $W$ and the geometric representation $\fh_\geom$, the graded algebra $A_{W, \fh_\geom}$ is Koszul self-dual. \end{thm}
+The following theorem is a consequence of our main result together with the Soergel's conjecture proved by Elias--Williamson \cite{EW-hodge}. \begin{thm} For any finite (not necessarily crystallographic) Coxeter group $W$ and its geometric representation $\fh_\geom$, the graded algebra $A_{W, \fh_\geom}$ is Koszul self-dual. \end{thm}